seekdavidlee/az-contoso-pest-control/docs/SPRINT2.md

 az deployment group create -n deploy-1 -g cpc-networking-dev --template-file deployment/networking.bicep --parameters stackEnvironment=dev sourceIp=$allowedIP
 ```

+## Troubleshooting
+1. When running the blueprint, you may encounter an error saying the resource name is already in use.
+If so, you need to rollback all blueprint assignments and blueprints, remove the resource group and provide a Prefix parameter with a different name.
+For example, use ```cpc123 ``` as the default is ``` cpc ```.
+2. If you encounter an error related to resource is in a updated state when running the networking bicep deployment, you may need to wait several minutes before re-running the same command again with a different deployment name.

 ## Next Step
 [Sprint 3: Setting up DevOps CI (Continuous Integration) with Unit Testing and pushing container builds into Azure Container Registry (ACR) with GitHub Actions](../docs/SPRINT3.md)